Defining pharmaceutical waste

 - consignment notes for hazardous waste

-Both the consignment note and the waste transfer note require the wastes to be listed, together with the six digit EWC (European Waste Catalogue) code(s).
+Both the consignment note and the waste transfer note require the wastes to be listed, together with the six digit EWC (European Waste Catalogue) code(s) (available from the Environment Agency).

 The organisation producing the waste is legally required to correctly describe the waste produced, including appropriate codes.
 Waste contractors may supply pre-printed consignment or waste transfer notes.